Musée Patamécanique: Critical reception

-Reception for the initial production of Musée Patamécanique was generally positive.
-The Boston Globe’s Greg Cook described it as “ … an intellectual hall of mirrors.
-It is a museum for questioning museums, and art, and science, and officialdom, and facts, and the world.”
-Gwendolyn Holbrow of Art New England called it “A genuine gesamtkunst- werk [masterpiece of art], the Musee stimulates the five traditional senses plus several more: the sense of proprioception, the sense of wonder, and the sense of fun.”
+Reception was generally positive for the initial production of Musée Patamécanique.
+The Boston Globe’s Greg Cook described it as “an intellectual hall of mirrors.... a museum for questioning museums, and art, and science, and officialdom, and facts, and the world.”
+Gwendolyn Holbrow of Art New England wrote that "the Musee stimulates the five traditional senses plus several more: the sense of proprioception, the sense of wonder, and the sense of fun.”